-If your website also offers an app that ties into what you sell or offer, then keeping the UI of the app as simple as possible makes it easy for customers to learn how to use it in minutes.
+If your website also offers a mobile app that ties into what you sell or offer, then keeping the UI of the app as simple as possible makes it easy for customers to learn how to use it in minutes.
 Think about what users expect out of a typical website interface.
 For example, if they’re used to seeing a hamburger menu in the upper left corner, put yours in the upper left corner.
 Don’t get so far outside the box that users can’t even find the box.

 Uber Sign Language is an official Uber site that allows those with hearing impairments to easily access car services.
 The main Uber website has a very simple design, as does the interface of their app.
 The sign language site is the same way.
 The site teaches you how to sign different cues and helps drivers understand hearing-impaired passengers.
 Cues include signals for turn left, for example.
 The focus is very limited on the sign for whatever the driver needs and doesn’t try to focus on anything unrelated to that topic.